 - Rotation and freshness: Carrefour's high sales volume implies good product rotation, which benefits the freshness of canned goods.

-- Immediate accessibility: No need to wait for deliveries or plan: you go in, buy, and you have your anchovies.
+- Immediate accessibility: No need to wait for deliveries or plan: you go in, buy, and have your anchovies.

 What a gourmet specialist offers